John Sherman Cooper

-John Sherman Cooper (August 23, 1901 – February 21, 1991) was an American politician, jurist, and diplomat from the Commonwealth of Kentucky.
-He served three non-consecutive, partial terms in the United States Senate before being elected to two full terms in 1960 and 1966.
+John Sherman Cooper (August 23, 1901 – February 21, 1991) was an American politician, jurist, and diplomat.
+He served three non-consecutive, partial terms in the United States Senate before being elected to two full terms in 1960 and 1966, representing Kentucky.
 He also served as U.S. Ambassador to India from 1955 to 1956 and U.S. Ambassador to East Germany from 1974 to 1976.
 He was the first Republican to be popularly elected to more than one term as a senator from Kentucky and, in both 1960 and 1966, he set records for the largest victory margin for a Kentucky senatorial candidate from either party.

-Cooper's first political service was as a member of the Kentucky House of Representatives from 1927 to 1929.
-In 1930, he was elected county judge of Pulaski County.
+Cooper's first political service was as a member of the Kentucky House of Representatives from 1928 to 1930.
+In 1929, he was elected county judge of Pulaski County.
 After a failed gubernatorial bid in 1939, he joined the U.S. Army in 1942.
 During World War II, he earned the Bronze Star Medal for reorganizing the Bavarian judicial system after the allied victory in Europe.
-While still in Germany, he was elected circuit judge for Kentucky's 28th district.
+While still in Germany, he was elected circuit judge for Kentucky's 28th circuit.
 He returned home to accept the judgeship, which he held for less than a year before resigning to seek election to A. B. "Happy" Chandler's vacated seat in the U.S. Senate.
 He won the seat by 41,823 votes, the largest victory margin by any Republican for any office in Kentucky up to that time.